-A Message for Those ....
-AT THE MERCY OF FATE!
+A Message for Those AT THE MERCY OF FATE !

-If you're not a little closer to your goal.
+YOU LOSE a little something with each day if you're not a little closer to your goal.
 Each morning finds you more desolate, more shaken in faith.
 Fate has a way of robbing those who depend upon it.
 Fate uses time to bring despair and helplessness to those who wait for "fortunate circumstances" or "lucky breaks."

 Awaken to the fact that there are no gods of luck or chance that shape the destinies of men.
-There is no preconceived plan for you to follow; no governing mind or influence will move you forward to eventual success or block your way to serve its end.
+There is no preconceived plan for you to follow: no governing mind or influence will move you forward to eventual success or block your way to serve its end.
 You are entirely on your own.
 If you take each day's events as they come, on top today and down tomorrow, you are AT THE MERCY OF FATE.